 Andrew aims to “make a positive difference” to people in all that he does.
 Outside of his professional life, his passion is music.
 He is a talented singer/songwriter and particularly loves to play guitar.
 His songs have featured on radio and his recent album is available on iTunes and Amazon.

-Laura Thomas (CFG Coach, Critical Skills Master Teacher, School Coach) , current Teaching Faculty in the Department of Education and Director of the Antioch Center for School Renewal, has been working in and with innovative schools since 1993 first as a speech and theatre educator and later as a coach and consultant.
+Laura Thomas (SRI Coach, Critical Skills Master Teacher, School Coach), current Teaching Faculty in the Department of Education and Director of the Antioch Center for School Renewal, has been working in and with innovative schools since 1993 first as a speech and theatre educator and later as a coach and consultant.
 Laura’s expertise lies in the support of system-wide change, the building of learning communities for both adults and students, and facilitative instruction.
-She is affiliated with the Coalition of Essential Schools, the School Reform Initiative, and is the Co-President of the New Hampshire affiliate of the National Staff Development Council.
-She is the author of multiple articles and currently writes for The Critical Skills Classroom and is a Community Facilitator for Edutopia.
+She is affiliated with the Coalition of Essential Schools, the School Reform Initiative, and is a past Co-President of the New Hampshire affiliate of Learning Forward.
+She is a national speaker and the author of multiple articles.
+Laura currently writes for The Critical Skills Classroom and is a Community Facilitator for Edutopia.
 She lives in Keene, New Hampshire with her husband John and her two adorable children Molly and Harry.
 More about Laura…